Grelot/blog/content/resume/index.md

 ## Summary

 I am a bioinformatician who designs tools to help breeders improve the genetics of industrial crops.
 My tools process, store and integrate [omics data](/activity/) into databases linking genetic information with phenotypes and field conditions.
-I am interested in any technology that improves the processing, visualization or mining of biodata.
+I am interested in any technology related to the processing, visualization or mining of biodata.

 ## Experience
 <div class="timeline-entry">